 In the canonical paradigm, speakers are simply asked to describe a concept.
 On the one side, this approach has shown his utility for investigating which concepts and/or properties are easier to recall.
 On the other side, however, it produces a very sparse population of the various components of lexical meaning.
 As an example, consider that 75.44% of the descriptions of the McRae dataset belongs to just 7 types out of 27.
 Many factors may contribute to this sparseness, among which the organization of the human semantic memory itself.
 It is also probable, however, that part of this disproportion is due to the methodology exploited for eliciting and normalizing descriptions.
-Because of the sparseness of property types, it turned out that none of the available collections can be efficiently exploited for our purposes, as we need to collect FDs that are as varied as possible.
+Because of the sparseness of property types, it turned out that none of the available collections can be efficiently exploited for our purposes, as we need to cover the largest and most varied set of semantic aspects as possible.
 We coped with this issue by adopting a question answering paradigm for the elicitation experiment, as described in Section 4.

 Another problematic issue in existing collections concerns the normalization of raw descriptions.
 Even if this practice is claimed to be as much conservative as possible, the ways in which it is usually carried out leads, from our point of view, to a loss of knowledge.
 Furthermore, our feeling is that too much is left to the interpretation of the persons in charge of the normalization.
-As an example, in the Kremer norms, the description of the pair <qarage> can be used as a utility room is paraphrased as used for storing.
-However in this way we miss the information that garage and utility room are similar concepts, encoded by the coordination relation in our relation scheme we will show in Section 5 how iMWN can be used to alleviate such problems.
+As an example, in the Kremer norms, the description of the pair <garage> can be used as a utility room is paraphrased as used for storing.
+However the original description could be used to encode the information that garage and utility room are similar concepts, encoded by the coordination relation in our relation scheme.
+The paraphrase, on the other side, leads to missing this information.
+We will show in Section 5 how iMWN can be used to alleviate such problems.